edmore/realtime-rpc/README.md

  **Future Work**

- Connecting directly to the server from the internet: https://aws.amazon.com/blogs/aws/new-application-load-balancer-support-for-end-to-end-http-2-and-grpc/
+ Connecting directly to the RPC server from the internet: https://aws.amazon.com/blogs/aws/new-application-load-balancer-support-for-end-to-end-http-2-and-grpc/